ToddWi/final-defense/README.md

 ```

 ## Dataset
 In Logi-CoT ReasonSeg, we have collected 503 images (243 train, 60 val, and 200 test).
-The training and validation sets can be download from <a href="[https://drive.google.com/drive/folders/125mewyg5Ao6tZ3ZdJ-1-E3n04LGVELqy?usp=sharing](https://drive.google.com/file/d/12yvaYzD0W4RKueyKLIsOQRzmmbDyCvHu/view?usp=sharing)">**this link**</a>.
+The training and validation sets can be downloaded from <a href="https://drive.google.com/file/d/12yvaYzD0W4RKueyKLIsOQRzmmbDyCvHu/view?usp=sharing">this link</a>.

 Each image is provided with an annotation JSON file:
 ```